 Some places will take a rough sketch and turn it into a design for you.
 I’m a little more controlling than that.
 My designs are usually illustrator vector files.
-This allows me to have really have control over what I’m doing.
+This allows me to really have control over what I’m doing.
 I will shrink it down the actual size of the print to make sure details still match what I want.
 Remember, you need to have a design that works on all the sizes of the shirts you are making.
-If you are making an XXS and an XXXL you might want to have to different sizes fo the same print (though this will add cost).
+If you are making an XXS and an XXXL you might want to have two different sizes of the same print (though this will add cost).
 The chest area is different on each of these sizes.
-What might take up the whole shirt on the XXS will be a patch in the center on the XXXL.
+What might take up the whole shirt on the XXS will be a patch in the center of the XXXL.

 Another point worth making, CONVERT all TEXT to OUTLINES.
 If you are using a special font, your printers may not have it.
-They may choose one that is recommended and it may look close enough for you, or it may not.
+They may choose one that is recommended, and it may look close enough for you or it may not.

 Hopefully, this article will be helpful to others, but even if it isn’t, maybe it will remind me not to make the same mistakes I’ve made when making shirts in the past.
 It’s not exactly a how-to do this; it’s more of a how-to think about making shirts.